Bhargav19-root/docs/analytics/overview.md

 # Analytics Overview

-Learn how to track and analyze your link performance in LinkUTM.
+Learn how to track and analyze your link performance in linkutm.

 ## Overview

-LinkUTM provides comprehensive analytics to help you understand how your links perform, where your traffic comes from, and which campaigns drive the best results.
+linkutm provides comprehensive analytics to help you understand how your links perform, where your traffic comes from, and which campaigns drive the best results.
 Track every click, analyze user behavior, and make data-driven decisions.

 ## Analytics Dashboard